James Skinner (East India Company officer): St. James' Church

-St. James' Church, also known as Skinner's Church, was commissioned by Skinner after he had vowed, while lying wounded in the battlefield of Uniara in 1800, to build one if he survived.
+St. James' Church, also known as Skinner's Church, was commissioned by Skinner after he had vowed while lying wounded on the battlefield of Uniara in 1800, to build one if he survived.
 It was built at his own expense and at a cost of Rs 95,000.
 Designed by Major Robert Smith it was built between 1826–36 to a cruciform plan, with three porticoed porches and a central octagonal dome.
 It was consecrated on 21 November 1836 by the Right Reverend Daniel Wilson, the Bishop of Calcutta, making it the oldest church in Delhi.
 Skinner is also reported to have built a temple and a mosque, though details of them are unknown.

 He had also lived at Jahaj kothi in Hisar after the defeat of Irish mercenary adventurer George Thomas (c.
 1756 – 22 August 1802).
 Skinner, while serving Maratha, had earlier fought against George Thomas.
 Skinner died at Hansi (in Hisar district, Haryana), on 4 December 1841, at the age of 64.
 He was first buried in the Cantonment Burial Ground at Hansi and after a period of 40 days was disinterred, and his coffin brought to Delhi, escorted by 200 men of Skinner's Horse.
 Subsequently, he was buried in Skinner's Church on 19 January 1842 in a vault of white marble immediately below the Communion table.

 Personal life

-All his three sisters married gentlemen in the East India Company's service, while his elder brother, David, went to sea, and his younger brother, Robert, also became a soldier.
-Emily Eden, sister of Governor General George Auckland records in 1838 that Major Robert Skinner, was "the same sort of melodramatic character" as his elder brother and made a tragic end.
+All of his three sisters married gentlemen in the East India Company's service, while his elder brother, David, went to sea, and his younger brother, Robert, also became a soldier.
+Emily Eden, sister of Governor-General George Auckland records in 1838 that Major Robert Skinner, was "the same sort of melodramatic character" as his elder brother and made a tragic end.
 Suspecting his wife of infidelity he killed several of his servants and then shot himself.

-It is said that James Skinner had fourteen wives and many children, one of whom was Mrs. Wagentreiber, who managed to escape the Indian Rebellion of 1857 due to the fact that he was greatly revered by the Indian Army regiments.
+It is said that James Skinner had fourteen wives and many children, one of whom was Mrs Wagentreiber, who managed to escape the Indian Rebellion of 1857 because he was greatly revered by the Indian Army regiments.
 His eldest son, Hercules Skinner, was commissioned into the Nizam's Contingent; another son, James Skinner, became an officer in Skinner's Horse and was killed in action during the First Anglo-Afghan War.
 Many of his family members and their descendants are buried in Skinner's family plot, north of St. James' Church, Delhi.

 Skinner was a close friend of William Fraser, and was buried next to him in Skinner’s Church, and of his brother James Baillie Fraser, the author of Military Memoirs of Col. James Skinner (1851).